USS Gerald R. Ford: Performance improvements

-Gerald R. Ford is intended to be the first of a class of aircraft carriers that offer significant performance improvements over the previous Nimitz class.
-Gerald R. Ford is equipped with an AN/SPY-3 and AN/SPY-4 active electronically scanned array multi-function, multi-band radar, and an island that is shorter in length and 20 ft taller than that of the Nimitz class; it is set 140 ft farther aft and 3 ft closer to the edge of the ship.
+Gerald R. Ford is the first of a class of aircraft carriers intended to offer significant performance improvements over the previous Nimitz class.
+Gerald R. Ford is equipped with an AN/SPY-3 and AN/SPY-4 active electronically scanned array multi-function, multi-band radar, with the Ship Self-Defense System (SSDS) Mk2 Baseline 10 of the Mod 6 variant command and control system.
+Its island, shorter in length and 20 ft taller than that of the Nimitz class, is set 140 ft farther aft and 3 ft closer to the edge of the ship.
 Replacing traditional steam catapults, the Electromagnetic Aircraft Launch System (EMALS) will launch all non-VTOL carrier aircraft.
 This innovation eliminates the traditional requirement to generate and store steam, freeing up considerable area below-deck.
 With the EMALS, Gerald R. Ford can accomplish 25% more aircraft launches per day than the Nimitz class and requires 25% fewer crew members.
 The Navy estimates it will save $4 billion in operating costs over a 50-year lifespan.
 According to an Associated Press story:

-These performance enhancements were problematic in Pentagon tests, but final software fixes for some of the problems were delayed until after the ship's post-shakedown availability in 2019.
+These performance enhancements were problematic in Pentagon tests, and final software fixes for some of the problems were delayed until after the ship's post-shakedown availability in 2019.

 Operational and major system testing

-In January 2014, the annual Director, Operational Test and Evaluation (DOT&E) report recorded that critical ship systems in lab and test environments (including the EMALS, Advanced Arresting Gear (AAG), Dual Band Radar, and weapons elevators) were not reliable enough and needed more testing and improvements.
+In January 2014, the annual Director, Operational Test and Evaluation (DOT&E) report recorded that critical ship systems in laboratory and test environments (including the EMALS, Advanced Arresting Gear, dual-band radar, and weapons elevators) were not reliable enough and needed more testing and improvements.
 The Navy implemented a rigorous testing program to ensure performance issues would be resolved before the systems were installed on the aircraft carrier.
 Major problems with the main turbine generators were found in June 2016.
 The fix, requiring design changes, was installed and was verified during acceptance trials in May 2017.
 The Initial Operational Test & Evaluation milestone was achieved in April 2017.
 On 8 April 2017, Gerald R. Ford got underway under her own power for the first time as she headed to sea for builder's trials.
 She completed the trials and returned to port at Naval Station Norfolk on 14 April 2017.
 On 24 May 2017, she departed for acceptance trials and completed them on 26 May 2017.